Key Features of Effective Digital Evidence Management Systems

 What is the purpose of chain of custody management?

-Security and access control protect digital evidence from unauthorized access or tampering.
-Features like role-based access and real-time alerts ensure that only authorized people can view or modify evidence.
+Security and access control prevent unauthorized access and tampering of digital evidence.
+Features like role-based access, real-time activity alerts, and encryption ensure that only authorized personnel can view or modify the evidence, maintaining its integrity and protecting sensitive data.

 What does CJIS compliance mean for a DEMS?

-CJIS compliance means the DEMS meets strict security standards for handling criminal justice information.
-This ensures that digital evidence is managed securely and can be used in court without legal issues.
+CJIS compliance ensures that the DEMS meets the strict security standards for handling criminal justice information, including evidence.
+This is critical for maintaining the confidentiality, integrity, and availability of evidence, ensuring it can be used in legal proceedings without issues.

 Why are flexible deployment options important?